Taking a trip with Peter Fonda, Dennis Hopper and Jack Nicholson…

-These stunning shots adding indirectly to the storyline by showing the fear of this subculture was not limited to one place.
+These stunning shots add indirectly to the storyline by showing the fear of this subculture was not limited to one place.
 These scenes are shot both day and night.
-The men sleeping outdoors for most of the film – with them refused rooms for the night – and natural light was used in these scenes.
+The men slept outdoors for most of the film – with them refused rooms for the night – and natural light was used in these scenes.

 After the first take or two, the acting job became reversed.
 Instead of being straight and having to act stoned at the end, I was now stoned at the beginning and having to act straight, and then gradually letting myself return to where I was – which was very stoned.

 But despite this apparent reefer madness, this film is more than worth the ride, as you take a journey into the late 1960s culture of drugs, free love and communes.